pitchayasak/Multiverse-Stellar/testnet/README.md

 # Install Private Stellar Network on Google Cloud

 This is CLOUD DEPLOYMENT MANAGER template for create and running Stellar Core Validator with 3 nodes.
-The configruation including install local PostgreSQL database instance on each nodes.
+The configuration including install local PostgreSQL database instance on each nodes.

 Stellar-core and PostgreSQL are all running in the same GCE on difference zone.